Zimbabwe Rhodesia: Background

 Furthermore, a goal of the settlement was for Rhodesia to receive international recognition and have the sanctions imposed on the country due to Unilateral Declaration of Independence in 1965 to be removed.
-Following the settlement, Muzorewa attempted to convince the British government to recognize the transitional government, but they did not do so.
+Following the settlement, Muzorewa attempted to convince the British government to recognise the transitional government, but they did not do so.
 In the same vein, some believed that the settlement was "sufficient" grounds for recognition of Rhodesia and lifting sanctions.
 Later in 1978, the removal of sanctions was agreed to by the U.S. House of Representatives and U.S. Senate, with the caveat that they could only be lifted "once elections were held".
 The settlement also reportedly resulted in the release of political prisoners.
 However, the country's civil service, judiciary, police and armed forces continued to be administered by the same officials as before, of whom most were White Zimbabweans, due to the composition of the upper-middle class of the period.

 The new state did not gain international recognition.
-The Commonwealth Secretariat claiming that the "so-called 'Constitution of Zimbabwe Rhodesia would be "no more legal and valid" than the UDI constitution it replaced, The U.N.
+The Commonwealth Secretariat claimed that the "so-called 'Constitution of Zimbabwe Rhodesia would be "no more legal and valid" than the UDI constitution it replaced.
+The U.N.
 Security Council, in Resolution 448 condemned the general election in April 1979 as "null and void" and described the country as an "illegal racist regime" which was attempting to retain and extend "racist minority rule and...preventing the accession of Zimbabwe to independence and genuine majority rule."
-It also called on all states to not recognize the government and to strictly follow mandatory sanctions against the country.
+It also called on all states to not recognise the government and to strictly follow mandatory sanctions against the country.
 As noted by Time in June 1979, United States President Jimmy Carter believed that the elections which installed the government in were neither "fair or free," because they were held under a constitution that reserved "a disproportionate share of power for the white minority."
 He later, in November 1979, continued sanctions until the negotiations conducted by the United Kingdom to end the "peaceful resolution" of the conflict in Rhodesia had come to a close.